floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 == Report

 The publications selected for inclusion in the systematic literature review were qualitatively reviewed and categorized two-fold.
+// TODO: should be three-fold? (artifact, algorithm, metric)

 First, we categorized the publications based on the #acr("SDLC") artifact they use as input for the microservice candidate identification algorithm.
 Each artifact category has an associated collection type, either static, dynamic, or hybrid. @prescriptive_model_migration.